halepino/WorkplaceCulture_DataMining/README.md

 Repo contains dataset and associate files for personal project proposed for DataMining550 course compeltion in the MS Data Science Program @ Bellevue University

 ### Objective:
-Project aims to inform company practices/offerings that reduce work-interference due to employee mental health through aid of machine learning and analysis of feature importance.
-A decision tree classifier was used to predict work interference and once a model was optimized, feature importance was analyzed to highlight workplace culture traits associated with increased or decreased work-interference.
+Project aims to inform company practices/offerings that reduce work-interference due to employee mental health using machine learning classification modelings and model interpretation.
+A decision tree classifier was used to predict work interference and once a model was optimized, feature impact was analyzed using the SHAP library to highlight workplace culture traits associated with increased or decreased work-interference.
 The major challenge was to create a predicting model based only on features that reflected employee information that was ethically and realistically available to an employer.
 Features related to protected statuses (race,sex, orientation etc) were also dropped.

 ### Data Sets
 1 https://www.kaggle.com/datasets/osmi/mental-health-in-tech-survey